1300 361 646

 This can be done in tandem with Step 4, or even before if you’d like.

-While the mattress is off the bed, wash it down carefully and methodically with your spray and a cloth, vacuuming inside any parts that you can’t quite reach with a long nozzle, and finishing off with a final spot check to catch any stragglers.
+While the mattress is off the bed, wash it down carefully and methodically with your spray and cloth, vacuuming inside any parts that you can’t quite reach with a long nozzle, and finishing off with a final spot check to catch any stragglers.

 When you’re clean, consider looking into getting a bed bug mattress protector, so that any that survive physically won’t be able to get to you (and will hopefully starve before emigrating elsewhere in the house).